hphelion/documentation/moonshot/manage.operational-dashboard.cloud-tab.md

 <tr style="background-color: white; color: black;">
 <td style="min-width:150px;"> <b>Cloud Name</b>  </td>
 <td> Type the name of the cloud.
-This is the Domain name that is used to initialize Keystone and will be displayed in the Administration Dashboard.
+This is the name that is used to initialize Keystone and will be displayed in the Administration Dashboard.
 <br /> <br/>
 <p style="background-color:#f8f8f8; padding:4px 4px 4px 4px; border: 1px dotted #000000;"> <b>Note:</b> A cloud name must contain only letters and numbers.
 It cannot contain spaces or special characters.</p>